-Baggy jeans are definitely not an option.
+Baggy, casual jeans are definitely not an option with dress shirts.
 Sorry men, but it’s pretty true that you won’t look sharp if you’re wearing saggy, baggy, ill-fitting jeans with that dress shirt.
 It’s just not the right pairing, even if you can get away with baggy jeans in a more casual outfit.

 Women have known about this fashion technique for ages, but layering is everything when it comes to the best ways to wear jeans with dress shirts.